 Due to its geography Venezuela has a variable tropical climate.

 Temperatures stay regionally consistent throughout the year.
-Most of the country has temperatures in the 20’s.
+Most of the country has temperatures from 25 to 30.
 The higher in Venezuela you go the cooler it is.
-Temperatures in the Andes often fall to 5 degrees.
+Temperatures in the Andes often fall to 5.

 The rainy season is from May to November.
 During this time low-lying regions are at a strong flooding risk.
 Though hurricanes are rare, the downpours from the hurricane season can cause disasters.
 Rain can come at anytime, even in the dry season.
 This is especially true for the mountainous areas.